hgf700/WarThunder_Map_Rangefinder/README.md

-improve threading to hybrid aproach ThreadPoolExecutor + Queue and posibly move from notepads to redis , multiprocessing only for yolo rather then threads
+improve threading to hybrid aproach ThreadPoolExecutor + Queue and posibly move from notepads to redis , multiprocessing only for yolo rather then threads improve model yolo execution of file by using exe

 ## ⚠️ Disclaimer